Highly secure encryptor for SWIFT payments

 It is about the same size as the Gretacoder 720,

 but has a slightly different front panel.
-Rather that the
+Rather than the

-EPROM slot (for the external), it accepts a memory card.
+EPROM slot (for the external key variable), it accepts a memory card.

 It has a 2 x 16 character LCD display.

 In 1989, the Italian Società Interbancaria per l'Automazione

 (SIA), decided to add cryptographic security to its Bancomat System